MatthewReid854/reliability/docs/Solving simultaneous equations with sympy.rst

 Solving simultaneous equations with sympy
 '''''''''''''''''''''''''''''''''''''''''

-This document is a tutorial for how to use the Python module ``sympy`` to solve simultaneous equations.
-Since sympy does this so well, there is no need to implement it within ``reliability``, but users may find this tutorial helpful as problems involving physics of failure will often require the solution of simultaneous equations.
-Sympy is not installed by default when you install reliability so users following this tutorial will need to ensure sympy is installed on their machine.
-The following three examples should be sufficient to illustrate how to use sympy for solving simultaneous equations.
+This document is a tutorial for how to use the Python module `sympy` to solve simultaneous equations.
+Since sympy does this so well, there is no need to implement it within `reliability`, but users may find this tutorial helpful as problems involving physics of failure will often require the solution of simultaneous equations. `sympy` is not installed by default when you install `reliability` so users following this tutorial will need to ensure `sympy` is installed on their machine.
+The following three examples should be sufficient to illustrate how to use `sympy` for solving simultaneous equations.
 Further examples are available in the `sympy documentation <https://docs.sympy.org/latest/modules/solvers/solvers.html>`_.

 **Example 1**